bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Combining Viewport Values</h4>

-The viewport meta tag will accept individual values as well as multiple values, allowing multiple viewport properties to be set at once.
+<p>The viewport meta tag will accept individual values as well as multiple
+values, allowing multiple viewport properties to be set at once.
 Setting multiple values requires comma separating them within the content attribute value.
-One of the recommended viewport values is outlined below, using both the width and initial-scale properties.
+One of the recommended viewport values is outlined below, using both the width and initial-scale properties.</p>

 ```
  1  <meta name="viewport" content="width=device-width, initial-scale=1">